-01 Feb NAI Brings Manufacturing Back to the U.S. with the Opening of Its New Plant in Gaylord, MI
+01 Feb NAI Brings Manufacturing Back to U.S. with Opening of New Plant in Gaylord, MI

 Troy, MI – NAI, a leading manufacturer of global connectivity solutions for high performance systems used in the industrial technology, telecom, data and medical industries, announces the planned opening of its newest factory.
 Located in Gaylord, MI, the new plant represents the company’s return of manufacturing to the U.S. and the Midwest.